Invergordon Lifeboat Station: History

 At a public meeting at Invergordon Town Hall on 9 November 1973, Commander Peter Gladwin and Divisional Inspector T. F. Nuttman, of the RNLI, outlined their plans for the establishment of the station at Invergordon.
 They had found a suitable mooring site, and 17 men had come forward to form a crew.

 It had also been decided that there wasn't enough shipping traffic to justify the expense of a new 18.5 knot lifeboat, so a 52-foot Mk1 lifeboat, Hilton Briggs (ON 889), built in 1951, was initially placed on station.
 The lifeboat was made operational after training was completed in December 1974.

 It would be 18-months later, on 3 July 1976, that the Invergordon lifeboat was first called.
 By now, the station had received its permanent lifeboat, another 52-foot Mk1 Barnett-class lifeboat, James and Margaret Boyd (ON 913).
 The Norwegian yacht Perkina caught fire and sank off Munlochy Bay, 16 nmi from Invergordon, whilst on passage from Inverness to Norway.
 The two crew managed to get ashore in their life-raft, and the lifeboat was recalled before arriving on scene.

 In 1976, an Inshore lifeboat was additionally placed at the station.
 The lifeboat (A-508) was placed on station on 1 July for a trial period.
 The boat was only ever called upon once in a period of three years, and was withdrawn on 1 November 1979.

 Invergordon would see the arrival of a new class of lifeboat in 1984.
 A 33-foot lifeboat was placed on station.
 The new lifeboat was capable of 21 knots, more than twice the previous 9-knot Barnett-class.
 At a ceremony on 4 May 1985, the lifeboat was named Nottinghamshire (ON 1102), having been funded by the Nottinghamshire Lifeboat Appeal 1982–1984.

 New crew facilities were provided in 1992, when a station building was constructed next to the pier, with changing room, office, workshop, toilet and shower, and was officially opened on 13 June 1992 by The Duke of Atholl, Convenor of the Scottish Lifeboat Council.
-Also present at the ceremony was Hugh McCaig, patron of Écurie Écosse, whose Historic Motor Tour of 1991 had funded the building.
+Also present at the ceremony was Hugh McCaig, patron of Ecurie Ecosse, whose Historic Motor Tour of 1991 had funded the building.